-Trustee Award.
-A full-time student whose local church awards funds for his or her use in paying University costs will be eligible to receive matching funds (match is based on the first \$250 award received from the church).
+Trustee Matching Scholarship: A full-time student whose local church awards funds for his or her use in paying university costs will be eligible to receive matching funds.
+The match is based on the first \$275 received from the church during the 2008-2009 academic year.
 This applies to Nazarene and non-Nazarene churches located in the Northwest Education Region.
 NNU will match a church award until work is completed on the first bachelor's degree.

-NYI Awards.
-NNU will match cash awards given by District Nazarene Youth International organizations of the Northwest Education Region for music or activity competition at the district level.
+NYI Awards: NNU will match cash awards given by District Nazarene Youth International organizations of the Northwest Education Region for music or activity competition at the district level.
 The maximum amount that may be matched is \$500.

-Service Club Award.
-NNU will match a cash award up to \$250 from a participating Nampa, Idaho, service club.
+Service Club Award: NNU will match a cash award up to \$250 from a participating Nampa, Idaho, service club.